Raelr/premake-sandbox/README.md

 Linking ProjectB
 ```

-2. Then simply build run the project using the RunProject bash script:
+2. Then simply run the project using the RunProject bash script:

 ```
 $ ./RunProject.sh                                                                                                                                        ✔